dkelly255/PP4-Fantasy-Football-Centre/README.md

 ![Bug10](readme/bug10-poll-tests-fail.png)

-Through spending time researching & debugging this issue across Stack Overflow and the Code Institute Slack Channels, I was able to determine that my tests required login credentials in order to succesfully pass the newly introduced Authentication.
-By adding the code in the block below to my tests, together with the required import statements from the correct libraries, I was able to update my tests to succesfully pass again:
+Through spending time researching & debugging this issue across Stack Overflow and the Code Institute Slack Channels, I was able to determine that my tests required login credentials in order to successfullypass the newly introduced Authentication.
+By adding the code in the block below to my tests, together with the required import statements from the correct libraries, I was able to update my tests to successfullypass again:

 ```
 test_user = User.objects.create_user(